hbansal987/module5/module_05/lesson_05.02/lesson_05.02.md

 **Center:** indicates the offset of the collider from the center of an object.
 0, 0, 0 will place the collider centrally on the object.

 **Material:** determines the physical material of a collider, plastic, metal, wood, glass etc. This is different from the material which controls the look of an object.
-This material controls the behavior of the collider.
+This material controls the behavior such as **bouncing effect and friction!** of the colliding bodies.

 **Edit Collider:** edits the size of the collider.